kanliot/pargs/README.md

 Bugs: `pargs sudo customthing` (for functions and scripts in ~/bin) will not work since sudo needs normal commands, and doesn't use the $PATH for the user, but $PATH for root.
 Sudo should work inside scripts though.
 Blank lines are currently ignored.
 Because most likely lists of "" "" "" is not what is desired.
+`pargs echo '$variable'` will not work since $variable will be single quoted for the echo command.